 A proposed dividend by its very nature is treated as an amount to preempt any future loss or claims, hence it is represented on the liability side of the balance sheet under the title provisions.

 Proposed dividend refers to the amount of dividend that a company's board of directors has recommended to be paid to shareholders.
 This is usually announced during the company's earnings call or in its annual report.
-Final dividend, is the actual dividend amount that is approved and paid to the shareholders after the AGM.
+The final dividend is the actual dividend amount that is approved and paid to the shareholders after the AGM.
 The final dividend may be different from the proposed dividend if the shareholders decide to approve a different amount or if the company's financial situation changes before the AGM.

 Interim dividend is declared and paid by a company to its shareholders before the end of its financial year.
 An interim dividend is usually declared and paid when the company has sufficient profits and cash reserves to pay out a portion of its earnings to its shareholders.

-For example, a company has enough profits in the first half of their financial year, and they go on to declare interim dividends for their shareholders.
+For example, a company has enough profits in the first half of its financial year, and it go on to declare interim dividends for its shareholders.
 The interim dividend is paid before the end of the financial year.